 He wants to keep the focus on President Obama.
 But this worldview is implied in his (extremely vague) proposals.
 As are yours, David.
 As are yours.

 He would structurally reform the health care system, moving toward a more market-based system.
 Pardon me, sir, but the free hand of the market needs to examine your prostate.

 He would simplify the tax code.
 He would reverse 30 years of education policy, decentralizing power and increasing parental choice.
 I thought we already spent 30 years decentralizing power and increasing parental choice.
 Oh, right.
 That was centralizing corporate power and increasing corporate choice.
 My bad.

 The intention is the same, to create a model that will spark an efficiency explosion, laying the groundwork for an economic revival.
 The level of wish fulfillment in this sentence outdoes the level of wish fulfillment in any Hollywood blockbuster.
-I wanted a bucket of popcorn after reading it.
-I wanted to see it acted by Bruce Willis.
+I wanted popcorn while reading it.
+I wanted to throw up after reading it.

 Democrats have had trouble grasping the Republican diagnosis because they don’t have the same sense that the current model is collapsing around them.
 Or because Republicans aren't upfront about what their proposal entails.
 Killing social security?
 Medicare?
 Highways?
 Policemen?
 Speak up, David.

 In his speech in Cleveland on Thursday, President Obama offered an entirely different account of where we are.
 In the Obama version, the welfare-state model was serving America well until it was distorted a decade ago by a Republican Party intent on serving the rich and shortchanging the middle class.
 Don't be modest.
 Republicans began distorting our system three decades ago.

 In his speech, Obama didn’t vow to reform the current governing model but to rebalance it.
 The rich would pay a little more and everyone else would get a little more.
 I'd have the rich pay A LOT more.
 Erik 2016!